Quick Submission Information

-In addition to the internal review, individuals are also required to complete the Financial Conflict of Interest (FCOI) disclosure form and training through CITI Program prior to submission in order to meet federal and institutional requirements for reporting FCOI.
-This is a requirement for any PI (and their senior Personnel) who are requesting federal funding.
+In addition to the internal review, individuals requesting federal support are also required to complete the Financial Conflict of Interest (FCOI) disclosure form and training through CITI Program prior to submission in order to meet federal and institutional requirements for reporting FCOI.
+This is a requirement for any PI (and their Senior Personnel) who is requesting federal funding.

 Additional information on our institutional FCOI policy can be found here: